Media Slant is Contagious: Introduction

-Our contribution to the debate on mass media persuasion centers around the effects of news media outlets on each other.
-Recent contributions on cross-media influence address the influence of social media on traditional media \citep{cage2020social,hatte2021reading}.
-To our knowledge, we are the first to document how content from one media organization can spill over to other media organizations.
-Hence, our work identifies a potential channel through which partisan media affects political and social outcomes.
+Our main contribution to the debate on media bias lies in showing how news media outlets are interconnected.
+Recent contributions on cross-media influence document the influence of social media on traditional media \citep{cage2020social,hatte2021reading}, and that news outlets copy-paste from each other extensively \citep{cage2020production}.
+We document explicitly how \textit{media bias} from one media organization can causally spill over to other media organizations.
+Hence, our work identifies an additional potential channel through which partisan media affects political and social outcomes.

-Local news outlets are pivotal for citizen engagement and political accountability \citep[e.g.,][]{Snyder_Stroemberg_2010}. \cite{GeorgeandWaldfogel2006} find that the market entry of a national media outlet (in their case, the New York Times) causes local outlets to focus more on local coverage. \cite{martin_mccrain_2019} show that the acquisition of U.S. local TV stations by the national conglomerate owner Sinclair leads to an increased share of national as opposed to local content.
-Further, \cite{Mastrorocco_Ornaghi_2020} document that these acquisitions by Sinclair reduce coverage of local crime and subsequently lower crime clearance rates.
-We contribute to these debates by analyzing how higher exposure to slanted national cable news changes local news content.
+The diffusion of national partisan priorities into local news is important because local newspapers are pivotal for citizen engagement and political accountability \citep[e.g.,][]{Snyder_Stroemberg_2010}. \cite{GeorgeandWaldfogel2006} find that the market entry of a national media outlet (in their case, the New York Times) causes local outlets to focus more on local coverage. \cite{martin_mccrain_2019} show that the acquisition of U.S. local TV stations by the national conglomerate Sinclair leads to an increased share of national as opposed to local content.
+Further, \cite{Mastrorocco_Ornaghi_2020} document that these acquisitions by Sinclair reduce the local crime coverage and subsequently lower crime clearance rates. \cite{Angelucci2024} demonstrate that the introduction of television in the United States negatively impacted local newspapers' readership and advertising revenues, leading these newspapers to reduce their overall content, particularly local news, which in turn increased political alignment between congressional and presidential elections.
+We contribute to these debates by analyzing how higher exposure to slanted national cable news changes local slant.
+Hence, our work adds to recent concerns about lower social cohesion when the role of local media as a moderating force is eroded \citep[e.g.,][]{djourelova2021impact,darr2018newspaper}.

-Methodologically, our approach combines natural language processing (NLP), machine learning, and causal inference, extending the use of NLP to understand partisan influences in the media.
-The current literature on text-as-data approaches to measure partisanship includes \cite{gentzkow2010mediaslant}, \cite{AshMorelliVanWeelden2017JoP}, and \cite{gentzkow2019measuring}, who analyze divisiveness in congressional language.
-We link text-based methods with an instrumental-variables framework to analyze the diffusion of political messaging across media outlets.
-The methods could be useful for economists seeking to use text in a causal framework.
-As detailed below, we address several issues in terms of high dimensionality, lack of interpretability, and omitted variables.
+Methodologically, our approach combines natural language processing (NLP), machine learning, and causal inference (see \citeauthor{gentzkow2019text} \citeyear{gentzkow2019text} and \citeauthor{ash2022text} \citeyear{ash2022text} for overviews of text-data-based work in economics).
+Regarding text-as-data approaches to measuring partisanship, the most related work is \cite{gentzkow2010mediaslant}, showing a correlation in local news slant and local partisan preferences \citep[see also][]{gentzkow2019measuring}.